 Removing illegal signs

 - Report problem areas to 503-846-ROAD (846-7623) or email firstname.lastname@example.org.
-County road crews will remove the signs the next time they're working in the area.
+Signs will be removed as crews are available or the next time crews are in the area.

 Additional information on sign regulations